 Staten Island Range Lighthouse

 Love lighthouses?
 Then you’re in luck.
 You don’t have to travel all the way to Maine to catch a glimpse on the horizon.
 The Staten Island Range Light, also known as the Ambrose Channel Range Light, is 90 feet high and can be seen for 18 miles.
 The attraction’s former caretaker, “Lighthouse Joe” Esposito, is noted for saying, “Every time I stepped in it, I was going back in time to 1912.”

 A post shared by Lior Sack (@liorsack) on

-Yes, you read that correctly.
-There is an actual tugboat graveyard on Staten Island, used to store retired (or shipwrecked) vessels like barges, ferries, and of course, tugboats.
+Yes, you read that correctly – there is an actual tugboat graveyard on Staten Island.
+It’s used to store retired (or shipwrecked) vessels like barges, ferries, and of course, tugboats.
 You may have heard other monikers thrown around for this seafaring cemetery, including the Witte Marine Scrap Yard and the Arthur Kill Boat Yard.
 Its official name is the Donjon Iron and Metal Scrap Processing Facility (no relation to the Joseph Gordon-Levitt character), but locals just call it “The Tugboat Graveyard.”